CloudSecurityAlliance/CSA-Guidance/Domain 4- Compliance and Audit Management.md

 ## Introduction

 Organizations face new challenges as they migrate from traditional data centers to the cloud.
-Delivering, measuring, and communicating compliance with a multitude of regulations across multiple jurisdictions is one of the largest challenges.
-Customers and providers alike need to understand and appreciate the differences and implications on existing compliance and audit standards, processes, and practices.
-The distributed and virtualized nature of cloud requires significant adjustment from approaches based on definite and physical instantiations of information and processes.
+Delivering, measuring, and communicating compliance with a multitude of regulations across multiple jurisdictions is one of the largest of these challenges.
+Customers and providers alike need to understand and appreciate the jurisdictional differences and their implications on existing compliance and audit standards, processes, and practices.
+The distributed and virtualized nature of cloud computing requires significant adjustment from approaches based on definite and physical instantiations of information and processes.

 In addition to providers and customers, regulators and auditors are also adjusting to the new world of cloud computing.
 Few existing regulations were written to account for virtualized environments or cloud deployments.
 A cloud consumer can be challenged to show auditors that the organization is in compliance.
 Understanding the interaction of cloud computing and the regulatory environment is a key component of any cloud strategy.
 Cloud customers, auditors, and providers must consider and understand the following:

-* Regulatory implications for using a particular cloud service or providers, giving particular attention to any cross-border or multi-jurisdictional issues when applicable.* Assignment of compliance responsibilities between the provider and customer, including indirect providers (i.e., the cloud provider of your cloud provider).
-This includes the concept of *compliance inheritance* where a provider may have parts of their service certified as compliant which removes this from the audit scope of the customer, but the customer is still responsible for the compliance of everything they build on top of the provider.* Provider capabilities for demonstrating compliance, including document generation, evidence production, and process compliance, in a timely manner.
+* Regulatory implications for using a particular cloud service or providers, giving particular attention to any cross-border or multi-jurisdictional issues when applicable.
+* Assignment of compliance responsibilities between the provider and customer, including indirect providers (i.e., the cloud provider of your cloud provider).
+This includes the concept of *compliance inheritance* where a provider may have parts of their service certified as compliant which removes this from the audit scope of the customer, but the customer is still responsible for the compliance of everything they build on top of the provider.
+* Provider capabilities for demonstrating compliance, including document generation, evidence production, and process compliance, in a timely manner.

 Some additional cloud-specific issues to pay particular attention to include:

 * The role of provider audits and certifications and how those affect customer audit (or assessment) scope.
-* Understanding which features and services in a cloud provider are within the scope of which audits and assessments.
+* Understanding which features and services of a cloud provider are within the scope of which audits and assessments.
 * Managing compliance and audits over time.
 * Working with regulators and auditors who may lack experience with cloud computing technology.
-* Working with providers who may lack audit and or regulatory compliance experience
+* Working with providers who may lack audit and or regulatory compliance experience.

 ## Overview

 Achieving and maintaining compliance with a plethora of modern regulations and standards is a core activity for most information security teams and a critical tool of governance and risk management.
-So much so that the tools and teams in this realm are called *GRC* — governance, risk, and compliance.
-Although very closely related, with audits one key mechanism to support, assure, and demonstrate compliance, there is more to compliance than audits and more to audits than using them to assure regulatory compliance.
+So much so that the tools and teams in this realm have their own acronym: *GRC*, for governance, risk, and compliance.
+Although very closely related with audits — which are a key mechanism to support, assure, and demonstrate compliance — there is more to compliance than audits and more to audits than using them to assure regulatory compliance.
 For our purposes:

-	* Compliance involves the awareness and adherence to corporate obligations (e.g., corporate social responsibility, ethics, applicable laws, regulations, contracts, strategies and policies) by assessing the state of compliance, assessing the risks and potential costs of non-compliance against the costs to achieve compliance, and hence prioritize, fund, and initiate any corrective actions deemed necessary.
+* Compliance validates awareness of and adherence to corporate obligations (e.g., corporate social responsibility, ethics, applicable laws, regulations, contracts, strategies and policies).
+The compliance process assesses the state of that awareness and adherence, further assessing the risks and potential costs of non-compliance against the costs to achieve compliance, and hence prioritize, fund, and initiate any corrective actions deemed necessary.

-	* Audits are a key tool for proving (or not) compliance.
+* Audits are a key tool for proving (or disproving) compliance.
 We also use audits and assessments to support non-compliance risk decisions.

 This section discusses these interrelated domains individually to better focus on the implications cloud computing has on each.

 ### Compliance

 Information technology in the cloud (or anywhere really) is increasingly subject to a plethora of policies and regulations from governments, industry groups, business relationships, and other stakeholders.
 Compliance management is a tool of governance; it is how an organization assesses, remediates, and proves it is meeting these internal and external obligations.

-Regulations, in particular, typically have strong implications for information technology and its governance, especially in terms of monitoring, management, protection, and disclosure).
+Regulations, in particular, typically have strong implications for information technology and its governance, especially in terms of monitoring, management, protection, and disclosure.
 Many regulations and obligations require a certain level of security, which is why information security is so deeply coupled with compliance.
 Security controls are thus an important tool to assure compliance, and evaluation and testing of these controls is a core activity for security professionals.
 This includes assessments even when performed by dedicated internal *or* external auditors.

 #### How Cloud Changes Compliance